This Pumpkin Pie Pudding tastes a bit like the best part of pumpkin pie – the filling!

 So, I blend ’em.

-Oh, and extra bonus: there’s no waiting around for the pudding to set.
+Oh, and extra bonus: with the blended chia, there’s no waiting around for the pudding to set.

 So, make the pudding straight up and it’s a delicious snack and not-too-sweet dessert.